-Code Description

-If the college credit or postsecondary award was earned prior to the student graduating high school, then the student is considered a first-time student.
-The definition of "first-time" is used if the college credit earned was prior time or to their high school graduation and includes a student who entered with advanced standing, dual enrollment credits, or who completed a GED and never attended Student college.
-In addition, students are also classified as firsttime if the college credit they have previously earned occurred in the summer immediately prior to enrollment/ matriculation.
+Code First- time or First- Year Student (FF) Description If the college credit or postsecondary award was earned prior to the student graduating high school, then the student is considered a first-time student.
+The definition of "first-time" is used if the college credit earned was prior to their high school graduation and includes a student who entered with advanced standing, dual enrollment credits, or who completed a GED and never attended college.
+In addition, students are also classified as first-time if the college credit they have previously earned occurred in the summer immediately prior to enrollment/ matriculation.
+Transfer Student (TR) A student entering as an undergraduate student for the